Aela-ui/Aela-ui/README.md

 <h2 align="center">Hey there, I'm <a href="https://github.com/Aela-ui">Aela</a></h2>
-<h4 align="center">I am a Information Systems professional with experience in front-end development, and project management at Qiron Robotics.</h4>
+<h4 align="center">I am a Information Systems student with experience in front-end development, and project management at Qiron Robotics.</h4>

 ## Top Respositorys